MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 > "What happens if I do _this_?"

-The behavior of any single element is quite simple, but the resulting system is so rich for exploration because of the permutations of ways which elements can interact in different combinations and configurations.
+The behavior of any single element is quite simple, but the resulting system is so rich for exploration because of the many ways which elements can interact in different combinations and configurations.

 The resulting interactions are engaging not only for their complexity, but because of the ways your imagination sees reality reflected in them.
 Pouring some yellow pixels onto green ones can invoke a vivid scene in your mind far more engaging than what happens on the screen.